Cough syrup with codeine or hydrocodone is dangerous for kids: FDA

-Cough medications that contain opioids like codeine should not ever be taken by kids and they’ll now need to be labeled to make that clear, the Food and Drug Administration said Thursday.
+Cough medications that contain opioids like codeine should never be given by kids, and the medicines will now need to be labeled to make that clear, the Food and Drug Administration said Thursday.

-They’ll also carry bigger warning about their dangers to adults, the FDA said.
+They’ll also carry bigger warnings about their dangers to adults, the FDA said.

 "The U.S. Food and Drug Administration is requiring safety labeling changes for prescription cough and cold medicines containing codeine or hydrocodone to limit the use of these products to adults 18 years and older because the risks of these medicines outweigh their benefits in children younger than 18," it said in a statement.